-By working multiple muscle groups with intense exercise and short rest periods, you’ve instantly UPGRADED your workouts without having to sacrifice a lot of time.
+Working for multiple muscle groups with intense exercise and short rest periods instantly UPGRADED your workouts without sacrificing time.

-That’s why I HAD to come up with a new version of Workout Finishers.
-After all, if I could get even better and faster results in less time with my readers and clients, it was time to improve the original classic.
+That’s why I HAD to develop a new version of Workout Finishers.
+After all, if I could get even better and faster results with my readers and clients in less time, it would be time to improve the original classic.

 That’s exactly what I did with Workout Finishers 2.0.

-But with fun challenges like the Metabolic Quatro – who says you can’t improve you conditioning and performance, lose fat and have fun at the same time?
+But with fun challenges like the Metabolic Quatro – who says you can’t improve your conditioning and performance, lose fat and have fun simultaneously?

 Enjoy your workouts again,